Fast forwarding your DevOps

-DevOps has been the talk of the town for almost a decade now and just like we wanted to cloudify everything a few years ago, we want to DevOpsify almost all the processes in IT.
-Right from the start-ups to tech giants, everyone is trying to get on the DevOps ride and why shouldn’t they, considering the benefits it is bringing to the organization.
+DevOps has been the talk of the town for almost a decade now, and just like we wanted to cloudify everything a few years ago, we want to DevOpsify almost all the processes in IT.
+Right from start-ups to tech giants, everyone is trying to get on the DevOps ride, and why shouldn’t they consider the benefits it is bringing to the organization?
 Since business operations are getting complex, global, and more data-driven, organizations are relying more on automation to accelerate all business processes.
-DevOps focuses on providing incremental adaptation for this with automated infrastructure provisioning, continuous integration, automated testing and finally organizational restructuring to product oriented teams.
+DevOps focuses on providing incremental adaptation for this with automated infrastructure provisioning, continuous integration, automated testing, and finally organizational restructuring to product-oriented teams.

 DevOps Ecosystem and You

 As organizations are trying to adopt and scale DevOps, everyone is customizing the whole process to their own flavor of DevOps.
 This includes selecting a framework and platform to instrument your development, integration, deployment, and monitoring processes with the customized addition of tools of your choice.
 There are different phases in a software/application development cycle, which DevOps tries to facilitate to lend a speed boost to the overall process.
 The phases, tools, frameworks, platforms, and languages together contribute to an ecosystem.
 There are multiple tools for each of these phases and respective application development practices which can help you in your DevOps pipeline.